-If you’re like us and couldn’t snag a spot at the campground, prefer to be a little more off-grid, or would just rather camp for free, check out Willow Springs.
+If you’re like us and couldn’t snag a spot at the campground or just prefer to be a little more off-grid check out Willow Springs.

-Willow Springs is a free, dispersed camping area in Moab located near Arches National Park.
+Willow Springs is a dispersed camping area in Moab located near Arches National Park.

 You can actually access the park from the BLM camping area via a gnarly, gravel, and bedrock backroad.
 Unless your car has high clearance, 4WD, and you’re comfortable navigating some pretty sketchy terrain, I don’t advise it.
 More than once we regretted our decision to take it.